marsupialtail/SVS/README.md

-# Support Vector Ssampling
+# Support Vector Sampling

 Follow the following steps to compile the kernel to a linked Tensorflow library.
+(Don't mind the _faster version)

 1. Install CUDA
 2. Install Tensorflow 1.9 (as long as it supports custom gradient, so 1.7 and above I think?)